Search programs

 Choose your area of study

 Since those with a BSN are qualified to work in many different fields, students planning to take this degree should consider what career they plan to pursue after graduation.
-For example, some programs offer specializations in psychiatric mental health, pain management, informatics, preoperative nursing, critical care, dialysis, neonatal, and more.
+Many programs will allow you to select a concentration and focus your studies on a particular area of nursing practice, such as psychiatric mental health, pain management, informatics, preoperative nursing, critical care, or dialysis.
 Additionally, you’ll almost certainly be required to do an on-site clinical experience, so check to see what opportunities are available in your area.

 Research schools and programs